 Evaluate your metrics for a more organic funnel

 While these suggestions will help you build a marketing funnel populated with the right types of content at the right steps, you must remember that it is an organic process.
 Continually evaluate your marketing metrics to see how the funnel is performing.
 If you can see that prospects are exiting the funnel at a particular stage, consider how you can revitalise it with new assets.
-By using this strategy, you can be sure of a B2B marketing funnel that organically progresses your leads.
+By using this content strategy, you can be sure of a B2B marketing funnel that organically progresses your leads.

 Get in touch with us at [email protected] to find out how we can help you make a tailored B2B marketing funnel that works for you.